turris-cz/user-docs/docs/basics/faq.md

 The provided firmware from NXP for chipset 88W8997 has limitation that it is possible to create only 4 SSIDs and have a maximum of 8 concurrent clients connected to them.

+### Limitations of reForis UI interaction in Chromium-based browsers via HTTPS

+There is probably a [bug](https://crbug.com/1346579) in Chromium >= v91 or any other Chromium-based browsers that can lead to a limited [reForis](../basics/reforis/intro.md) UI interaction while using an `HTTPS` connection.
+You can get a `WSS` error in DevTools.

+For example, after some action (save/add) you will not immediately see the change, but after the page refresh, you do.

+We prepared a workaround to use a third-party library instead of a native implementation of WebSockets that will resolve this issue which will be added as soon as possible.
+As a temporary solution you can access the reForis UI over `HTTP`.